ham2k/polo.ham2k.com/content/en/docs/supported-OTA/index.md

 ---
 title: Supported OTA
-description: Types of "On The Air" suported
+description: Types of "On The Air" supported
 weight: 10
 ---

-PoLo is currently suports the following "On The Air" types of operations.
+PoLo is currently supports the following "On The Air" types of operations.
 More will be added over time and if you have a request please ask on the Discord Server

 ### POTA - Parks On The Air
 <a href=https://parksontheair.com/  target='_blank'></a>